pypy/pypy.org/posts/2022/12/pypy-alive.rst

 never overflow and just compute the correct result as an integer.

 The condition to check for overflow is now: if the results of the two different ways to do the addition are the same, then overflow did not occur.
-So in the third line the code converts the result of the bit vector wraparound addition to an integer, and then compares that to the integer result.
+So in order to compute ``state.no_ovf`` in the addition case the code converts the result of the bit vector wraparound addition to an integer (using ``SignExt`` again), and then compares that to the integer result.

 This boolean can then be checked by the guard operations ``guard_no_overflow`` and ``guard_overflow``.